Allen makes 35 saves, Blues beat Oilers 2-1

-Mackenzie MacEachern also scored for the Stanley Cup champion Blues, who won their fourth straight.
+Mackenzie MacEachern also scored for the defending Stanley Cup champions, who won their fourth straight.

-Ryan Nugent-Hopkins had a goal and Mikko Koskinen stopped 42 shots for the Oilers, who lost for the fifth time in six games.
+James Neal had a late goal and Mikko Koskinen stopped 42 shots for the Oilers, who lost for the fifth time in six games.

+Neal scored with 1:50 left in the third period, and the Blues claimed Zack Kassian interfered with Allen.
+St. Louis was penalized for the unsuccessful challenge, giving the NHL’s top power play a 6-on-4 advantage the rest of the way.

+“Our mindset is always to be aggressive,” Berube said.
+“That kind of goes with the challenge, too.
+I try to be aggressive, too, and maybe to a fault.
+Maybe it was wrong tonight.
+I’ll look into it.”

 Schenn’s 15th goal of the season gave the Blues a 1-0 lead at the 8:04 mark of the second period.
 Vince Dunn’s outlet pass sprung Schenn on a breakaway and he beat Koskinen with a shot to the upper right corner.